oey192/NameRetriever/README.md

 getOfflineAlways:<br/>
 When true, the plugin searches through offline players even when it finds online players that match the parameter in the /realname and /realnick commands

+nickIndicatorChar:<br/>
+The character to display before someone's nickname.
+This only effects results returned via the realname and realnick commands.
+By default it is set to ~ to match Essentials' default

+useAsync:<br/>
+Set whether the plugin should make asynchronous calls when accessing nicknames stored on disk.
+It is recommended this be turned on especially on large servers to prevent server lag.
+The more players who have played on a server, the more time accessing the disk will take

 cmdRegex1:<br/>
 the regular expression for matching all commands that should have their first argument replaced by the "realname" of that argument